-47 Years Ago: The Beatles Begin Recording ‘Penny Lane’
+The Day the Beatles Began Recording ‘Penny Lane’

-The Beatles’ decision to give up touring in August 1966 gave them unlimited and unprecedented time to spend in the studio experimenting and inventing new recording techniques.
-One of the first songs to come out of that period, Paul McCartney’s ‘Penny Lane,’ was first committed to tape on Dec.
+A decision to give up touring in August 1966 gave the Beatles unlimited and unprecedented time to spend in the studio experimenting and inventing new recording techniques.
+One of the first songs to come out of that period, Paul McCartney’s "Penny Lane," was first committed to tape on Dec.
 29, 1966.

 The lyrics depict the bustling intersection in a residential neighborhood southeast of the heart of Liverpool, where Penny Lane, Allerton Road, Church Road and Heathfield Road all meet, not too far away from where John Lennon spent the first few years of his life.
 McCartney fashioned a nostalgic portrayal of the roundabout, where the lives of a barber, banker, fireman and nurse intertwine.
 The destination has since become a major tourist attraction in the city.